sustainabu/OpenData_Saint_Paul/README.md

 6) **Public Portfolio:**
   - This repository also serves as a public portfolio of my programming and research skills.
-  - As a **Frogtown community member**, I provide free analysis to my local community.
+  - As a **Frogtown community member and local superhero**, I provide free analysis to my local community.

 7) **Commissions/ Support:**
   - If you want a similar analysis on any of the reports on your local community in Saint Paul or elsewhere, please send me an email at anayeem1@gmail.com.
 We can negotiate prices.
 On the email subject-line, please write: "Open-Data".
 Any completed projects will be added into the open-data repository.